“The Great Remote Experiment – the chemistry of people and technology” recap!

 Another challenge that we found at Teamwork was the remote onboarding of new employees.
 How could we give new employees an unforgettable experience and something that is in keeping with the Teamwork culture?

-We developed a new onboarding project, using Teamwork which helped employees in a number of ways.
+We developed a new employee onboarding project, which helped employees in a number of ways.
 It was designed to help ‘the newbie’ learn the product by using it, while also learning about the company culture — hearing from the founders, reading the company handbook, and e-meeting new people from both on and outside their team.

 In addition to the tasklist, we assign each newbie a ‘buddy’.
 Usually, this is someone outside of their day-to-day team, to help with acclimating to the company.
 Their buddy will be on hand to answer any of those burning questions, jump on calls for a chat, and have virtual coffee catch-ups.